PracticalParticle/Sandblox/public/docs/development-environment.md

 ### Overview

-OpenBlox development follows a structured workflow from local development through to production deployment.
+SandBlox development follows a structured workflow from local development through to production deployment.
 This guide will help you set up a secure and efficient development environment.

 ```mermaid
 graph TD